-Wow, the more you start to think about it the more complicated it seems.
-But it doesn’t have to feel that way.
-Buying a rod just requires a better understanding of what you’re fishing for and the environments you plan to spend most of you time exploring.
+This may seem complicated but it doesn’t have to be.
+Buying a rod just requires a good understanding of what you’re fishing for and the environments you plan to spend most of your time exploring.

-To get a great overview of the gear you need to start fishing, we suggest you go back and read our beginner's guide to fishing gear.
+For a great overview of all the gear you'll need to start fishing, check out our beginner's guide to fishing gear.